MaxRan92/minesweeper/README.md

 ### Gitpod
-Is it also possible to deploy the project on github and make it run on its terminal.
+Is it also possible to deploy the project on Github and make it run on its terminal.
 To do so, first type ```pip3 install -r requirements.txt```, so that all the required installation are done.
 Then, type ```python3 run.py``` to run the program on the terminal.

 ## Credits and Ackowledgments

-- First of all, I am greetful towards my mentor Malia: her experience and competence are very useful and inspirational.
+- First of all, I have to thank my mentor Malia: as always her experience, competence and fast thinking are very useful and inspirational.
 - The code structure and logic is inspired to this short but useful [Video](https://www.youtube.com/watch?v=Fjw7Lc9zlyU).
-- Flowchart is made on this [Site](https://app.diagrams.net/).
+- Flowchart is made thank to this very intuitive and easy to use [Site](https://app.diagrams.net/).